mastercomfig/tf2-patches/README.md

 9. Build the VS project
 10. The executables are placed at `../game/hl2.exe` for the client and at `../game/srcds.exe` for the server.
 Note: this path is outside the repository.

-### Building on Linux (To the Makefile)
+### Building on Linux
-**DISCLAIMER:** Make sure you have your distro's build essentials, gcc and g++ multilibs installed.
+0. Make sure you have your distro's build essentials, gcc and g++ multilibs installed.
 This will vary from distro to distro, so I can't include everything here.
 1. Run `git clone https://github.com/gperftools/gperftools.git -b gperftools-2.0 thirdparty/gperftools-2.0`
-2. Cd into `thirdparty/gperftools-2.0` and run`./autogen.sh`
+2. `cd` into `thirdparty/gperftools-2.0` and run`./autogen.sh`
 3. Run `./configure --enable-frame-pointers`
 4. Run `make -j$(nproc)`
 5. Install gcc and g++ multilibs, build essentials.
 On arch I used the command `sudo pacman -Syu lib32-gcc-libs gcc-libs`.
 For Ubuntu, according to the Valve Wiki for Source SDK 2013, do `sudo apt-get install build-essential` and `sudo apt-get install gcc-multilib g++-multilib`
-6. Cd back into root directory, and run  `./creategamesprojects.sh`
+6. `cd` back into root directory, and run  `./creategamesprojects.sh`
-7. If you are going to try to run the makefile, rename it.
-When it is generated, it has the name `games.sln `.
-Remove the space at the end to change it to `games.sln`.
+7. For some reason, the solution file has a space at the end of the name.
+Run `mv "games.sln " games.sln`
+8. Run `make -j$(nproc) -f games.sln` This doesn't work as of now.

 ### Running and Debugging
 1. For the compiled binaries to run, you will need to copy your current TF2 installation to `../game` (relative to your repostiory, outside of it).